Urinary Tract Infection (UTI) Vaccine and Treatment

 Urinary Tract Infection (UTI) Treatment

-There are approximately 40 million uUTI prescriptions generated annually in the U.S., and approximately 1% of those UTI infections are caused by pathogens that are resistant to common oral antibiotics.
+There are approximately 40 million uUTI prescriptions written annually in the U.S., and approximately 1% of those UTI infections are caused by pathogens resistant to common oral antibiotics.
 The four leading oral antibiotic treatments for uUTI (slide #6) account for approximately 75% of the prescription market, but have resistance rates of 20% or higher.

 Spero Therapeutics, Inc. and GSK plc announced on May 28, 2025, that the pivotal, multi-country, Phase 3 PIVOT-PO trial evaluating tebipenem HBr ((TBP-PI-HBr) an investigational oral treatment for complicated urinary tract infections (cUTIs), including pyelonephritis, met its primary endpoint and will stop early for efficacy (NCT06059846).
 The decision follows a recommendation from the Independent Data Monitoring Committee, which completed a pre-specified interim analysis of data from 1,690 patients enrolled in the trial.

 Pivya™ (Pivmecillinam) is an extended-spectrum penicillin antibiotic and a U.S. FDA-approved oral prodrug of mecillinam.
-Pivya has a unique mechanism of action, targeting penicillin-binding protein-2 (PBP-2) in the cell wall of Gram-negative bacteria.
+Pivya has a unique mechanism of action that targets the penicillin-binding protein 2 (PBP-2) in the cell walls of Gram-negative bacteria.
 The Pivya tablet has been used throughout Europe for years and is expected to be available in the U.S. in 2025.

-ORLYNVAH™ (sulopenem etzadroxil and probenecid) is a U.S. FDA-approved novel oral penem antibiotic for the treatment of uncomplicated urinary tract infections (uUTIs) caused by the designated microorganisms Escherichia coli, Klebsiella pneumoniae, or Proteus mirabilis in adult women.
+ORLYNVAH™ (sulopenem etzadroxil and probenecid) is a U.S. FDA-approved novel oral penem antibiotic for the treatment of uUTIs caused by the designated microorganisms Escherichia coli, Klebsiella pneumoniae, or Proteus mirabilis in adult women.
 Orlynvah is taken as one oral tablet twice daily for 5 days.

 RECCE® 327 (R327) is an investigational synthetic anti-infective developed for treating severe, potentially life-threatening infections caused by Gram-positive and Gram-negative bacteria, including the full suite of ESKAPE pathogens, even in their superbug forms.

-In various clinical trials, Locus Biosciences is developing LBP-EC01, a CRISPR-enhanced bacteriophage therapy for treating Urinary tract infections (UTIs) and other infections caused by the pathogen E. coli.
+In various clinical trials, Locus Biosciences is developing LBP-EC01, a CRISPR-enhanced bacteriophage therapy for the treatment of UTIs and other infections caused by E. coli.
 It is a bacteriophage cocktail engineered with a CRISPR-Cas3 construct targeting the E. coli gene.
 It is not a broad-spectrum antibacterial that kills various bacterial species.
 The precision medicine product works through a unique dual mechanism of action, utilizing both the natural lytic activity of the bacteriophage and the DNA-targeting activity of CRISPR-Cas3.

 UTI Tests